SoleSensei/roles-abstract-class/README.md

 In 'Class' class we have pure virtual function - strength(), which returns sum of all pers stats.

-Every fight is rand(); You could change SlEEP_TIME at define, to change fight speed.
+Every fight is rand(); You could change SLEEP_TIME at define, to change fight speed.

 ## Avaliable functions: